SibKapral/Selenium_Streamlite/README.md

 Scrape job listings from HH.ru and visualize them in a sleek, interactive dashboard.
 Export the curated data to Excel for further exploration.

+## Updates 🔄

+- [x] 01.09.2023 - Possibility to send a resume according to the generated list of vacancie

 ## Features 🚀

 🔍 **Data Gathering**: Effortlessly gather job listings from HH.ru using the powerful scraping capabilities of Python.